Zero-marking in English: Dialects

 There is variation among dialects concerning which words may be used without the definite article.
-Standard American English, for example, requires the before hospital.

-Indian English frequently omits both definite and indefinite articles.
+American English, for example, requires the before hospital, whereas Indian English frequently omits both definite and indefinite articles.

 Zero relative pronoun

 English can omit the relative pronoun from a dependent clause in two principal situations: when it stands for the object of the dependent clause's verb, and when it stands for the object of a preposition in the dependent clause.
 For example: